NeurodataWithoutBorders/nwb-guide/README.md

     - `electron` - Contains all the Electron-related code to enable conditional inclusion for development mode
     - `assets` - Contains all the frontend-facing assets (e.g. images, css, etc.)
 2. `/pyflask` - Contains all the source code for the backend

+For more information about how to contribute, see our [Developer Guide](https://nwb-guide.readthedocs.io/en/latest/developer_guide.html).